Stuff

 Operator alias for Control.Category.id (left-associative / precedence 4)

-A convenience operator which can be used to apply the result of bipure
+A convenience operator which can be used to apply the result of bipure in

-the style of Applicative
+the style of Applicative:

 bipure f g <<$>> x <<*>> y